"How do you photograph people?"

-So I did.
+Off I fucked.
 I went for my ramen, had my beer, came out of the restaurant, and walked over to his truck again.
-There he was still, cabin full of philosophy books and plastic figurines, wearing a worn-out sailor cap and sporting a body to match (both in terms of trade and age).
+There he was still, the cabin full of philosophy books and plastic figurines, wearing a worn-out sailor cap and sporting a body to match (both in terms of trade and age).
 I had given up the hopes of taking his photograph, but I definitely wanted to know more about him,

 I put my camera away and asked "...and, what are you doing here, then?", to which he responded "Why the fuck should I tell you?", "Oh, I'm very intrigued" -said I. Jack never told me what he was doing there, but after another five minutes, somehow (and I still honestly don't know how) he ended up talking about the classics, the sea, and how the world was going to fuck itself, pretty soon.

-He himself had traveled all over the world by sea, and only stopped doing that when the big cargo ships came into the picture.
+He himself had travelled all over the world by sea and only stopped doing that when the big cargo ships came into the picture.
 To find some common ground I spoke of another Jack (Jack London), which turned out to be the right choice.
-He mentioned Coleridge and B. Traven, which was strange, I’ve never heard any English-speaking person mentioning Traven before.
+He mentioned Coleridge and B. Traven, which was strange, I've never heard any English-speaking person mentioning Traven before.

 "Purpose?
 What is a 'purpose'?
 You live and die, but today you are still alive, and you are here, what else do you want?!"

 I thought Schopenhauer would have agreed.
 Jack was indeed a very wise old man (crazy or not) and by now I really wanted his photograph, but that was clearly not going to happen, so we negotiated a good middle ground: I got to take a picture of his pipe: